papasuffix/shared-memory/README.md

 ## Features

-- **Bidirectional Communication**: Both processes are able to send commands to eachother.
+- **Bidirectional Communication**: Both processes are able to send commands to each other.
 - **Mutex for Thread Safety**: By performing mutex locks we ensure safe access to shared resources.
 - **Event Based**: We use events to signal when events are ready to be performed.